 As Vice President of the Fusion Group, Scott manages a group of plasma physicists, applied mathematicians, and an odd polymer physicist.
 He was project manager for FACETS, a large (> 5M lines of code) fusion application that integrated legacy Fortran codes with a C++ framework, and is project manager for the NIMROD magnetohydrodynamic code.

-As Acting Director of Marketing, Dr. Kruger has led the rebranding of Tech-X to more clearly focus on commercial products.
-Based on his experience as a project manager, he has developed new company procedures for improving the communication between research scientists and the support groups within Tech-X to more easily deliver cutting edge research codes to the marketplace.
+Based on his experience as a project manager, Dr. Kruger has developed new company procedures for improving the communication between research scientists and the support groups within Tech-X to more easily deliver cutting edge research codes to the commercial marketplace.

 Scott received a Ph.D. in fusion research because it seemed like a good idea at the time.
 After graduating from University of Wisconsin-Madison in 1999, he worked for Science Applications International Corporation (SAIC) in San Diego.
 After working for a large corporation for 5 years, Scott enthusiastically joined Tech-X in 2004 and has enjoyed working on a broad range of computational projects since then.
 And even thought he hates to conform to and reinforce a stereotype, this bearded, bespectacled, overweight nerd is still happy to talk physics, computation, and marketing over a nice pint of craft beer.